 Gay Firestone Wray is President of the Roger S. Firestone Foundation and was a leader in the establishment of O'Connor House, initially helping to relocate the original adobe home, and has supported its many projects and programs over the years.
 Wray is a philanthropist with a long history in leadership roles, including the Smithsonian National Board, an advisory trustee of the Phoenix Country Day School, a life member of the Barrow Neurological Institute, and a member of Hospice of the Valley.
 She is a former director of Bank of America, Arizona, and her past philanthropic associations have included the Phoenix Zoo Auxiliary, Charter 100, Senator's Cup, Valley Shakespeare Theatre, and Christ Church Memorial Garden.

-Richard Silverman, served as SRP General Manager from 1994-2011, beginning his career with SRP in 1966 as an attorney.
+Richard Silverman is Of Counsel at the law firm of Jennings, Strouss & Salmon.
+He previously served as SRP General Manager from 1994-2011, beginning his career with SRP in 1966 as an attorney.
 His many accomplishments include the 2011 President's Award, J.D.
 Power & Associates; 2011 Lifetime Achievement Award, the Agri-Business Council of Arizona; 2011 Lifetime Achievement Award, Most Admired Executives, Phoenix Business Journal; and the Whitney M. Young, Jr. Individual Award, Greater Phoenix Urban League.

 Silverman is a well-recognized and respected professional in the energy industry, in Arizona and on a national level.
 He is past Chairman of the Board of Directors for the Electric Power Research Institute; past Chair of the Large Public Power Council; and served on the American Public Power Association Board.
 Silverman is active in a number of organizations, including Greater Phoenix Leadership, the University of Arizona Foundation and the Translational Genomics Research Institute.
 He serves as Chair of the Governor's Arizona Medical Education Oversight Task Force and is a member of the Governor's Arizona Centennial Commission and Centennial Foundation.
 He earned both his J.D. and B.S. in Business from the University of Arizona.
-Silverman currently resides in Phoenix with his wife Susan and, following his retirement from SRP, is of Counsel, Jennings, Strouss & Salmon, PLC.
+Silverman currently resides in Phoenix with his wife Susan.

 John is presently an Audit Projects Manager at Salt River Project (SRP).
 He has been with SRP for 24 years, the last 16 years of which managing SRP’s Contractual and Joint Ownership audits.
 His diverse audit work experience has included contractual, financial, and information technology auditing.
 John earned his undergraduate degree from the University of Arizona and his MBA from Arizona State University.
 John is a Certified Public Accountant, Certified Internal Auditor, and Certified Information Systems Auditor.